LLNL/axom/src/docs/sphinx/coding_guide/scope_sec6.rst

             f.doSomethingCool(ii);
          }

-4.2.2 A local reference to any item in the global namespace (which should be rare if needed at all) **should** use the scope operator ("::") to make this clear.
+6.14 A local reference to any item in the global namespace (which should be rare if needed at all) **should** use the scope operator ("::") to make the fact that it resides in the global namespace clear.

       For example::